 The University of Queensland is proud to announce the launch of ‘Active Choices for Springfield,’ a groundbreaking 2-year project aimed at addressing the pressing health challenges faced by Australian Defence Force (ADF) veterans.

-The project is a collabortive effort funded and supported by Gallipoli Medical Research (GMR) and involves Springfield industry partners, and the Queensland Government.
+The project is a collaborative effort funded and supported by Gallipoli Medical Research (GMR) and involves Springfield industry partners and the Queensland Government.

 Research indicates that ADF veterans are significantly less physically active than the general population, leading to higher rates of anxiety, depression, and heart disease.